willscripted/git-publish/README.md

 # Command to build web dir
 build_cmd=$(herp derp) # no command by default

-# Root of web directory
+# Relative path of web directory
 export_dir=docs/ # default: ./

 # Remote repository to push to